DenisZhukovski/Elegant.Dotnet.Commands/README.md

 ## Safe commands

-Somethimes it can be handy to create a command and catch all the exceptions that can occur during execution.
+Sometimes it can be handy to create a command and catch all the exceptions that can occur during execution.
 [SafeCommands](https://github.com/DenisZhukovski/Dotnet.Commands/blob/main/src/SafeCommands.cs) factory decorator can be used to do so.
 The factory returns decorated command which has an extra Exception property which can be checked with HasError extensions method.

 ```cs
 private ICommands _commands;